 The restrictions took effect on June 20 and the offenders are likely to face enforcement action including potential civil penalties and criminal charges.

-The FAA also informed that special permissions can be solicited from the FAA or the facility to make exception from the rule.
+The FAA also informed that special permissions can be solicited from the FAA or the facility to make exceptions to the rule regarding the FAA’s list of no fly zones.